NickUfer/web/src/pages/blog/web-api-cloud-access-control-authentication.md

 ---
 published: true
 path: '/web-api-cloud-access-control-authentication/'
+title: >
-title: 'Approaching Access Control on the Web'
+  Approaching Access Control on the Web
+metaTitle: >
-metaTitle: 'Approaching Access Control on the Web: Authentication Overview'
+  Approaching Access Control on the Web: Authentication Overview
 metaDescription: >
   Learn how to build future-proof, state of the art login, access control and API security systems in this multipart series.